Azwan55/book_store/README.md

 ## 🛠️ Features

 - ➕ Add new books with title, author, genre, and other details.
-- ✏️ Update existing book information.
+- ✏️ Update existing book informations.
 - ❌ Delete books from the store.
 - 📖 View a list of all available books.
 - 🌐 RESTful API integration between frontend and backend.

 ---
+S
 ## 📦 Tech Stack

 - **Frontend:** React.js, Axios, Tailwind CSS